-The park opens an hour before the actual attractions which conveniently gives you enough time to enter the park, get a locker and eat breakfast without losing anytime on the attractions.
+The park opens an hour before the actual attractions which conveniently gives you enough time to enter the park, get a locker and eat breakfast without losing any time on the attractions.
 Xel-Há is billed as an all inclusive, and you can definitely earn the price of admission spending the entire day at the restaurants and drinking virgin palomas by the water all day.

 Breakfast is served at just one restaurant inside Xel-Há: Chulavista Restaurant.
 This is a two story restaurant with identical food served on both levels.
 It is a buffet with a full gamut of food from churros to burritos to sausage and eggs.

 There is so much to experience and play at Xel-Há we hardly spent any time in the restaurants at all.
-Later in the day we took a break and again ate at Chulavista Restaurant out of convenience, and variety.
+Later in the day we took a break for lunch and again ate at Chulavista Restaurant out of convenience, and variety.
 We had a long list of attractions we wanted to get through and we hadn’t even played at the Children’s Playground yet.

 Xel-Há has four restaurants total, three of which are open year round.
 In addition to Chulavista Restaurant, La Cocina del Pueblo Restaurant is a lunch buffet specializing in pork.
 La Terraza Restaurant, also a lunch buffet, specializes in hamburguesas.
 We’d had one too many burgeritos to know not to bother with this restaurant.
 Then there is Jardín Corona Restaurant, which is only open in high season, and serves a grilled meat buffet specializing in ribs.
 We would have loved to have eaten here had the timing been right.

 Scenic Lighthouse and 100 foot Slide Slide at Xel-Há